docQodly/docs/docs/studio/coding.md

 ### Warnings and errors

-Qodly Studio includes a Code Live Checker feature.
+The Studio includes a Code Live Checker feature.
 The syntax, consistency, and structure of the entered code are automatically checked in order to prevent execution errors.
 For example, the Code Live Checker can detect that a right parenthesis is missing or that you used an unknown dataclass attribute.

 Qodly automatically checks the code syntax to see if it is correct.
 If you enter text or select a component that is not correct, Qodly underlines the incorrect expression.
 Two underline colors are used: